Kosert/YoutubeDownloader/README.md

 - Custom format supports MP4, WEBM and MKV
 - Front-end powered by Bootstrap CSS

-## Usage note
-**//TODO This needs to be refactored to work regardless of the environment**
-Branch `master` is intended to work behind nginx reverse proxy (`location /youtube`).
-Thus it will not work correctly when accessed directly.
-If you want to run the project without reverse proxy use branch `develop`.
-Alternatively, you can change paths in `main.js` file to as they appear on branch `develop`.

 ## Attributions
 - [Nodejs](https://nodejs.org/)
 - [Bootstrap](https://getbootstrap.com/)